Building Resilient Infrastructure with AWS Bedrock: Best Practices and Implementation Strategies

 2. Multi-Region Deployment

-Deploy your applications across multiple AWS regions to enhance resilience and disaster recovery capabilities.
-Utilize services like Amazon Route 53 for global traffic routing and AWS Global Accelerator for optimized network performance.
+Deploy your applications across multiple AWS regions to improve resilience and disaster recovery.
+Use services like Amazon Route 53 for global traffic routing and AWS Global Accelerator for better network performance.

 3. High Availability Architecture